phamtien758/Common/README.md

 # Common
-This repository contains common file
+This repository contains startup file, linker file of STM32F401RE, makefile and .jdebug file for Ozone.